-The Registration and Records Assistant processes various registration transactions, maintains the accuracy of academic records for current and former students, produces transcripts, evaluates students’ eligibility for graduation, and prepares diplomas.
+The Registration and Records Assistant processes various registration transactions, maintains the accuracy of academic records for current and former students, and produces transcripts.
 The Registration and Records Assistant interprets charges to students, verifies the accuracy of charges, and makes corrections to charges, if necessary.
 The Registration and Records Assistant resolves student registration issues, processes changes due to appeals and grade changes, verifies GPAs to assure accuracy of the electronic student information system calculation, and generates and evaluates degree check reports.
 The Registration & Records Assistant ensures compliance with established University policies and guidelines and exercises independent judgment in the absence of established procedures and discretion in the dissemination of information.
-The Registration & Records Assistant maintains a computerized student information system for registration and management of records, manages paper filing systems, inputs data, prepares forms, correspondence, and related documents, and utilizes word processing/personal computer equipment to input, revise, store, and retrieve such documents.
+The Registration & Records Assistant maintains a computerized student information system for registration and management of records, inputs data, prepares forms, correspondence, and related documents, and utilizes word processing/personal computer equipment to input, revise, store, and retrieve such documents.
 The Registration & Records Assistant is responsible for creating and maintaining the Registration & Records Procedures Manual and representing the Registrar in his/her absence.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or the equivalent is required; forty-eight or more hours of college credit is preferred.

 Experience: Four years of office clerical experience is required.
 Specialized training or education beyond high school which includes knowledge of general office procedures and the skills required for the position may be substituted for two of the four years of required work experience.
 Two or more years of experience within a college or university records/registration office are preferred.